AdobeDocs/experience-manager-65.en/help/assets/search-assets.md

 Search for assets using the Omnisearch field at the top of the AEM web interface.
 Go to **[!UICONTROL Assets]** &gt; **[!UICONTROL Files]** in AEM, click search icon in top bar, enter search keyword, and press return.
 Alternatively, use the keyword shortcut / (forward slash) to open the Omnisearch field.
 Location:Assets is pre-selected to limit the searches to DAM assets.
 AEM provides suggestions as your start typing a search keyword.

 Use the **[!UICONTROL Filters]** panel to narrow your search by filtering search results based on the various options (predicates), such as, file type, file size, last modified date, status of asset, insights data, and Adobe Stock licensing.
-Your administrators can customize the Filters panel and add/remove search predicates using search facets.
+Your administrators can customize the Filters panel and add or remove search predicates using search facets.

 AEM search capability supports searching for collections and searching for assets within a collection.
 See [search collections](/help/assets/managing-collections-touch-ui.md).